MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-execute-a-rule-instantly.md

 You can cancel a rule execution by using the Rules and Alerts Wizard.
 You can also cancel a rule execution by setting the ShowProgress parameter to true and then canceling the progress dialog box.
 Once you cancel the progress dialog box, Execute will return an error.

-In the following code example, ExecuteManagerRule gets the rule that was created in the procedure CreateManagerRule from the topic [How to: Create a Rule to File Mail Items from a Manager and Flag Them for Follow-Up](how-to-create-a-rule-to-file-mail-items-from-a-manager-and-flag-them-for-follow-up.md).
+In the following code example, ExecuteManagerRule gets the rule that was created in the procedure CreateManagerRule from the topic [Create a Rule to File Mail Items from a Manager and Flag Them for Follow-Up](how-to-create-a-rule-to-file-mail-items-from-a-manager-and-flag-them-for-follow-up.md).
 ExecuteManagerRule then checks whether the rule is not a null reference.
 If the rule is not a null reference, ExecuteManagerRule calls the Execute method on the rule with default parameters, instantly executing the rule.

 > [!NOTE]